Can Investment Account be Medicaid Protected by Adding Co-Owner?

 I have a non-retirement account at Fidelity with my name on it and the beneficiary is the Robinson Crusoe family trust.
-Can I put my companion, Friday, on the account as well and then his portion (1/3) would be free from the state taking a portion if I had to go in a nursing home.
+Can I put my companion, Friday, on the account as well and then his portion (1/3) would be free from the state taking a portion if I had to go in a nursing home?
 I did an irrevocable trust four years ago for my condo but still have my Fidelity account in my name.

 Second, it could complicate the capital gains picture upon your death.
-At that point, half of the account holdings—those attributable to your share of the account—would receive a new basis for tax purposes of their value upon your date of death, and half— those attributable to Friday’s share—would keep the basis equal to their purchase price.
-This could well mean a higher tax when and if your children sold the investments.
-It would also complicate the bookkeeping for them.
+At that point, half of the account holdings—those attributable to your share of the account—would receive a new basis for tax purposes of their value upon your date of death.
+The other half—attributable to Friday’s share—would keep the basis equal to their purchase price.
+This could well mean a higher tax when and Friday sold the investments.